Waterloo and City Railway electric units: Later years

 Following the opening of the line, it was rapidly found that the service in the peak periods was operating at capacity, while the route was fairly quiet for the remainder of the day.
 As a consequence, it was decided to reduce the service level during the quieter periods, and an order was placed with Dick, Kerr & Co. for five additional Driving Motor vehicles in early 1899.
 These new vehicles would be used singly during the day, with the original 4-car trains used during the peak morning and evening periods.
 The new cars were fitted with half-width driving cabs at each end, and 75 hp traction motors.

-The LSWR absorbed the Waterloo & City Railway fully in 1906, and in 1915 began to electrify its suburban routes into Waterloo.
+The LSWR absorbed the Waterloo and City Railway fully in 1906, and in 1915 began to electrify its suburban routes into Waterloo.
 As part of this, it built a new power station at Wimbledon, which took over the responsibility for providing electricity to the Waterloo & City from the original generating station built with the line.
 This raised the traction voltage of the line to 600 V DC.

 In 1921, the LSWR elected to extend the length of its peak period trains, and an additional four Trailer vehicles were built at Eastleigh Works to the original specification, allowing peak period services to be lengthened to 5-cars.